 If you can’t grow your own basil, most grocery stores carry fresh basil.
-Just check it well before you buy it.
+Just look it over carefully before you buy it.
 You want to make sure it hasn’t grown any mold.

-Pesto is usually made with Parmesan cheese.
+A traditional pesto recipe usually calls for Parmesan cheese.
 But cheese is high histamine.
 And Parmesan is particularly high histamine.
 This recipe leaves out the cheese, but still tastes just as amazing.

 Pesto is also traditionally made with pine nuts.
 But there are several different types of nuts that can work here.
 The ones I would avoid for this recipe are walnuts, peanuts, and cashews – these are higher histamine.

-This really doesn’t take too long.
-The great thing about this method is that it also makes the nuts much more digestible.
+There’s another benefit to doing this, too.
+It also makes the nuts much more digestible.
 The one exception is Macadamias – you don’t have to soak those.
+They rarely have mold.

 I use Kasandrinos Extra Virgin Olive Oil in this recipe because it boosts DAO, one of the histamine degrading enzymes.